syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Performance

-Using `DataGridExcelExportOptions.CellsExportHandler` and changing settings for each cell will consume more memory and time consumption.
-So, avoid using `CellsExportHandler` and instead of you can do the required settings in the exported sheet.
+Using the `DataGridExcelExportOptions.CellsExportHandler` and changing settings for each cell will consume more memory and time.
+So, avoid using `CellsExportHandler` instead, do the required settings in the exported sheet.

 ### Formatting column without using CellsExportHandler

-You can perform cell level customization such as row-level styling, formatting particular column in the exported worksheet.
+Perform cell-level customization such as row-level styling and formatting particular columns in the exported worksheet.

-In the below code snippet, NumberFormat for `Unit Price` column is changed in the exported sheet after exporting without using `CellsExportHandler`.
+In the following code sample, the NumberFormat for the `Unit Price` column is changed in the exported sheet after exporting without using the `CellsExportHandler`.

 Reference:
 [CellRange Formatting](http://help.syncfusion.com/file-formats/xlsio/working-with-cell-or-range-formatting)